 Did you make this easy vegan pesto recipe?
 Leave a comment and let me know what you think and make sure to pin it for later!

 An easy way to make vegan pesto with the option for no nuts.
-Still has a rich cheese flavor although it is dairy-free.
+Although this recipe is dairy-free, this pesto still has a rich and cheesy flavor.

 - 3 cloves garlic